- English as a Second Language

 Dining On Campus

-The Regis College main dining hall is located in the upper level of the Student Union.
+The Regis College main dining hall is located in the upper level of the Student Center.
 Students can choose from a wide variety of dining experiences in a casual setting that is also the hub of relaxed social interaction on the campus.
 The Regis College main dining hall is operated by Aramark.

 Aramark will accommodate any student dietary need.
 Contact Erin Wisniewski in the Office of International Student Services for more information.